ansegura7/DataScience_FIFA19Data/README.md

 ## Abstract
 Data Science Project to analyze and discover insights of the attributes of each player registered in the latest edition of FIFA 19 database.
+Most of the project was done with Jupyter Notebook, so that the reader can see and understand the code implemented.

 ## Data
 Detailed attributes for every player registered in the latest edition of FIFA 19 database: